matb22/minecraft-launcher/README.md

 2. Move these files to the root directory of your project

-3.in the index file.js specify the path to the game file
+3.in the index.js file specify the path to the game file